danielkraeme76/BatchTrimmer/README.md

 LOFI vibes: Thanks to its wide range of target values for Bit-depth and Sample-Rate ​​down to 8 bit and 4 kHz, BatchTrimmer is also very well suited to quickly converting many files into a characteristic, retro-like sound.

+The application is a one-file .exe file.
+No installation is required and the program can be run from any media.

 ## ✨ Features

 - ✂️ **Silence trimming** at the beginning and end of files based on a configurable threshold (dBFS)